 Why, then, Mumford asked, is it necessary to introduce a new concept into planning practice?
 Why did spontaneous neighborhood grouping, “so well defined before the seventeenth century,” as he put it, tend to disappear in more recent plans?
 Mumford gave two reasons: “the segregation of income groups under capitalism,” and “the increase of wheeled vehicles and the domination of the avenue in planning.”
 As new arterials cut through “urban tissue that had once been organically related to neighborhood life,” as he puts it, “the city as a whole became more united, perhaps; but at the cost of destroying, or seriously undermining, neighborhood life” (op.cit.,p.258-259).

 As we saw, Perry himself did not seem troubled by the first problem, the segregation of income groups, which he identified not as a flaw of capitalism but a “normal process;” but as we saw, Perry was certainly troubled by the “raging streams of traffic” (Perry, 1929b, p.
-99) Thus, Mumford reconfirms Perry’s key rationale for the neighborhood unit as a mitigation of the problems of wide vehicular arterials and fast, dangerous traffic.
+99).
+Thus, Mumford reconfirms Perry’s key rationale for the neighborhood unit as a mitigation of the problems of wide vehicular arterials and fast, dangerous traffic.
 Such units in this sense serve as a kind of sanctuary from the raging torrents -- what Perry had termed a “protected residential cell” -- allowing the natural formation of neighborhoods to proceed within appropriately designed containers.
 “What Perry did was to take the fact of the neighborhood; and show how, through deliberate design, it could be transformed into what he called a neighborhood unit, the modern equivalent of the medieval quarter or parish…” (Mumford, 1954, p.
-262)
+262).

 European planners have been no less enthusiastic about a modern version of quartier planning.
 Luxembourg traditional architect Leon Krier has promoted the concept of the “urban quartier” as a largely self-contained “city within a city” and applied the concept to a number of prominent projects (Krier, 1998).
 Hanson and Younes (??) described Krier’s definition of an “urban quarter” (or “quartier”) in familiar terms, as a neighborhood area sized with “a diameter of 10 minutes' walk, possessing a clear centre, containing a range of residential, work and other services, and organically linked to other, similar quarters” (Hanson and Younes, ??, p. ??)